manwestc/manwestc.github.io/_posts/2026-06-27-05-TINTO_REFINED_IGTD.md

 ## Practical implementation in Python with TINTOlib

-One of the main advantages of **TINTOlib** is that it provides a unified interface for different tabular-to-image transformation methods.
+One of the main advantages of **TINTOlib** is that it provides a unified interface for different tabular data into synthetic image transformation methods.
 This makes it possible to compare TINTO, REFINED and IGTD within a common experimental workflow.

 The following example uses the *Breast Cancer Wisconsin* dataset from Scikit-Learn.
 The key methodological point is that the train/test split is performed before fitting any transformation.